Papaya Sweet Answer to our Well Being and Health

 Just recently I came across an eye opening book by Barry Thomson “Join Our Escape From Death Row-Cancer Jail”, where he in a most genuine and generous ways shares valuable information and his knowledge in effective fight against cancer and ill health.
 Among other very interesting information I red about simple but wonderful papaya and its healing properties.
-One chapter in this book awoke in me more desire to learn and research as much as I possibly could as on a professional level I deal with people suffering many different health issues and aliments who look for alternative ways to help them.
+One chapter in this book awoke in me more desire to learn and research as much as I possibly could because on a professional level I deal with people suffering many different health issues and aliments who look for alternative ways to help them.
 I would love to share what I know as I believe it can make difference in everyday life of many others.
 I am also hoping that this will prompt other people to share their knowledge about improving our general well being and health. (this book is further described in comment #100 below)

 Papaya Health Benefits